Sourangsu/Sourangsu/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Sourangsu.
 I am currently working full-time at Momentum Optics as a Senior Optical Engineer.

-My interests lie at the intersection of computer science, electromagnetics, optics, photonics, and advanced manufacturing.
+In general, my interests lie at the intersection of computer science, electromagnetics, optics, photonics, and advanced manufacturing.